 Holiday in the Park at Six Flags Over Georgia (November 21, 2020–January 3, 2021)

 Six Flags Over Georgia is fun for the whole family at any time of year, but it's especially magical during the holiday season.
 First, its annual holiday festival Holiday in the Park features more than one million LED lights.
 With dozens of Christmas trees, you will not find a more magical atmosphere elsewhere in Georgia.
-Each night, there are performances and shows, tasty culinary treats, and a meeting with Santa Claus -- something for everyone in your family.
+Each night, there are performances and shows, tasty culinary treats, and a meeting with Santa Claus—something for everyone in your family.
 Enjoy the park's most popular rides like Goliath, as well as the historic Riverview Carousel, and the swinging Pandemonium, the tallest in the Southeast.
-Main Street Christmas experience features a beautiful canopy with 100,000 lights, snow machines and a huge Christmas tree in front of the main gates.
+Main Street Christmas experience features a beautiful canopy with 100,000 lights, snow machines, and a giant Christmas tree in front of the main gates.

 Callaway Gardens in Pine Mountain, Georgia, is a perfect winter destination for a fun-filled holiday experience.
 The main attraction of Christmas at Callaway is the Fantasy in Lights, listed in Top 10 Light Displays in the world by National Geographic.
-Christmas Village is an enchanting place with holiday characters up close, delicious foods and hot cups of cocoa.
-Explore 2,500 acres of the park's stunning landscape and stroll through the enchanted dazzling Christmas forest.
+Christmas Village is an enchanting place with holiday characters up close, delicious foods, and hot cups of cocoa.
+Explore 2,500 ac (1,011 ha) of the park's stunning landscape and stroll through the enchanted dazzling Christmas forest.

 Magical Nights of Lights: Margaritaville at Lanier Islands (November–January, dates TBA)